jwhite510/neovim/README.md

 before first populating the edges and the surfaces of the cube.
 Therefore, there are several sets of if / else statements inside the main loops which determine which case to evaluate.

+## optimizations
+As the function to calculate the cell of a tensor at point i,j,k is a function of the cells at i-1, j-1, k-1, the whole tensor doesn't need to be stored in memory at once.
+In the case of the 3d cube, only slices (along k and j axis) are stored in memory.
+For the 2d matrix (for 2 files), only two rows are stored at a time.

+In the 3d case, 3 arrays are populated to memorize the score (matched characters) of the 3 buffers, so a redundant calculation of the scores does not occur

 ## original neovim documentation:
 [![Neovim](https://raw.githubusercontent.com/neovim/neovim.github.io/master/logos/neovim-logo-300x87.png)](https://neovim.io)